canxchen/sum19practice/6. zigZagConversion/candace-explanation.md

 Time: O(n), but with multiple passthroughs

 Space: O(n), must store the string another time (but in a diff order) with the arraylist.

+## Learned:
+1. check for cycles before running to 2d arrays! i saw that hte example had the strings in what looked like 2d arrays, but rlly a cyclic cycle thing kept track of in an int was sufficient
+2. string concatentaiton in java: just use the plus sign